×

 Posted at Nov 21, 2016 10:09:12 AM by THAT Agency | Share

-Many hotel brands have a deep confliction about how they should manage their marketing services.
-Quite frankly, this is a debate that happens in all verticals and often there isn’t an obvious answer.
-Below outlines some pros and cons of choosing to hire a digital marketing agency for your hotel’s marketing efforts opposed to hiring an additional in-house resource.
-To be fair, we are biased as we are an agency with a successful track record working with hotel brands in the digital space.
-However, our experience has taught us the pros and cons of the agency/brand relationship.
+Many hotel brands are deeply conflicted about how they should manage their marketing services.
+Frankly, this is a debate that happens in all verticals, and often there isn’t an obvious answer.
+Below, we outline some pros and cons of choosing to hire a digital marketing agency for your hotel’s marketing efforts as opposed to hiring additional in-house staff.
+To be fair, we are biased, as we are an agency with a successful track record of working with hotel brands in the digital space.
+However, our experience has taught us the pros and cons of the agency/hotel brand relationship.

 Hotel Marketing Services | THAT Agency